Financial Aid Forms

 Here are all the filing forms you need for financial aid consideration at Alfred University.

 To apply for University need-based aid and University-awarded federal need-based aid, undergraduate students must complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to select the appropriate academic year.
-To apply for University need-based aid and University-awarded federal need-based aid, returning undergraduate students must complete the FAFSA by March 15 for the following academic year.
+To apply for University need-based aid and University-awarded federal need-based aid, returning undergraduate students are encouraged to complete the FAFSA by March 15 for the following academic year.

 The electronic FAFSA needs to be signed just like a paper FAFSA.
 You may print out the FAFSA-on-the-Web signature page, provide original signatures, and mail it to the federal processor, or, you can use your unique Federal Student Aid ID (FSA ID) as your electronic signature.
 Dependent students will need an FSA ID for themselves and their parent(s).
 If you do not have an FSA ID (or lost your FSA ID), you can apply for one at the Federal Student Aid Web site.

 If you are not able to file electronically, you may file a paper FAFSA.
 A paper FAFSA is available at high school guidance offices, many public libraries, or from the Office of Student Financial Aid.

 To ensure your FAFSA information is forwarded to Alfred University, you must indicate Alfred University as one of your college choices on the FAFSA.
 Alfred University's code and address are:

 *Alfred University's federal school code is 002668 for all degree programs.

 New York State residents will initiate the TAP application process by filing the appropriate academic year's Free Application for Federal Student Aid (FAFSA).
 New York State Higher Education Services Corporation (NYSHESC) will then respond to students who indicate they are NY State residents and list a NY State College/University on the FAFSA.